-The objective of a Gemba Kaizen Workshop (GKW) is to train a core group of people within the organisation to acquire new "hands-on" skills/capabilities in implementing Lean tools and in turn multiply, as well as pass on the skills to other employees and sections.
-We play the triple roles of Team member, Guru and Coach bringing out the best in people as we believe that ordinary people can turn in extraordinary results given simple tools of "Kaizen".
+The objective of a Gemba Kaizen Workshop (GKW) is to train a core group of people within the organization to acquire new "hands-on" skills/capabilities in implementing Lean tools and in turn multiply, as well as pass on the skills to other employees and sections.
+We play the triple roles of Team member, Guru and Coach has brought out the best in people as we believe that ordinary people can turn in extraordinary results given simple tools of "Kaizen".

 Reduction in Processing time

 Savings in Costs